ilias-ec/GKGF-1/README.md

 <li> Calculation centripetal and centripetal acceleration (mass of ISS=419455 Kg). <br>
 <li> Calculating rotation period of ISS around the Earth. <br>
 <li> Storing of timestamp, latitude (in decimal format), longitude (in decimal format) and altitude of
-ISS (in meters) in separate file from the one with the sensor measurements. <br>
+ISS (in meters) in a separate file from the one with the sensor measurements. <br>
 </ul>
 </ul>
 <b>Reference about our missions:</b> <br>